spiral/docs/broadcast/websockets.md

 # Broadcast - WebSockets
-The default GRPC and Web bundles include pre-build component to gain access to the broadcast topic via WebSocket client.
+The default GRPC and Web bundles include a pre-build component to gain access to the broadcast topic via WebSocket client.
-To activate the component enable the `ws` section `.rr.yaml` config file with the desired path:
+To activate the component, enable the `ws` section `.rr.yaml` config file with the desired path:

 ```yaml
 ws.path: "/ws"